 - Thorough reports provided to interested families for each child from our orphanage partnerships from an American pediatrician and physical therapist.

-Lifeline families may put a child they are interested in on hold for 2 weeks from one of our orphanage partnership lists.
+Lifeline families may put a child they are interested in on hold for one week from one of our orphanage partnership lists.
 Putting a child on hold from one of our orphanage partnership lists is very different than locking a file of a child from the shared list.

 The Lifeline family must meet the China requirements in order to place a child on hold.
 If a waiver of any kind is needed, the Lifeline caseworker will check with our China facilitator to determine if a waiver can be obtained for that particular child.

-If the 2 weeks needs to be extended for any period of time, this will be handled on a case-by-case basis.
-Lifeline understands that circumstances exist that will not allow a family to gather all of the information needed to make their decision within this 2 week time-frame.
+If the one week needs to be extended for any period of time, this will be handled on a case-by-case basis.
+Lifeline understands that circumstances exist that will not allow a family to gather all of the information needed to make their decision within this one week time-frame.

 Many families request to view our waiting child files from our orphanage partnership lists and several families may be reviewing a child’s file at one time.
 At any given time, a child’s file can go on hold.
 If a Lifeline family has a child on hold and has not made the decision to submit the LOI (letter of intent) documents, a family that is already LID (log in date) with Lifeline, will be considered in the best interest of that child.

-Once a Lifeline family makes their decision to move forward for a particular child on one of the orphanage partnership lists, the family must submit all of the LOI documents within 2 weeks (in some cases sooner) in order to receive PA ( preliminary approval) from China.
+Once a Lifeline family makes their decision to move forward for a particular child on one of the orphanage partnership lists, the family must submit all of the LOI documents in order to receive PA ( preliminary approval) from China.

-To learn more about any of these children, please contact Karisa Schlundt at Karisa.Schlundt@LifelineChild.org or call 205-967-0811.
+To learn more about any of these children, please contact Emily Flynt at Emily.Flynt@LifelineChild.org or call 205-967-0811.
 If you are already a Lifeline family, please contact your social worker that you are currently working with for more information about the child you are interested in below.

 All information and content included on this website, including but not limited to text, graphics, logos, icons, images, audio clips, digital downloads is the property of the owner, or in some cases, a shared list supplier.
 You may not modify, copy, distribute, transmit, display, publish, or sell any information from this website without the expressed written consent of Lifeline Children’s Services.